-English director Tim Albery made his Royal Opera debut in 1994 with a production of Chérubin.
+English director Tim Albery made his Royal Opera debut in 1994 with Chérubin.
 He has since returned to direct Nabucco (1996), Der fliegende Holländer (2009) and Tannhäuser (2010) for The Royal Opera.

 Albery’s international work includes Aida and War and Peace (Canadian Opera Company), A Midsummer Night’s Dream (Metropolitan Opera, New York), Otello and The Aspern Papers (Dallas), Arabella (Santa Fe and Minneapolis), Die Zauberflöte (Santa Fe), Prima Donna (New York, Canada, London and Manchester), Kat’á Kabanová (Oviedo) and Simon Boccanegra (Bavarian State Opera).
 Albery maintains a strong interest in theatre, and has directed productions including Attempts on Her Life (Royal Court), Wallenstein and Macbeth (Royal Shakespeare Company), Berenice (National Theatre) and Nathan the Wise (Toronto).

 News and features

 Our quick guide to Wagner's first great work, inspired by the tale of a legendary ghost ship.